angelplusultra/job-shell/README.md

 To get the most out of JobShell, follow this workflow:

 1. Set Up Your Preferences in CLI Mode
    	- Start by running JobShell in CLI mode.
-Configure your connections and specify the companies you want to track for job opportunities.
+Configure your connections, "follow" companies of interest, and set up your Smart Criteria if you have an Open AI API key.
 2. Deploy JobShell in Discord Mode
    	- Once set up, switch to Discord mode to receive real-time job notifications directly in your designated Discord channel.
 3. Run JobShell on a VPS (Optional)